JamesChiDuong/IIS_ClassicMcliecehw/README.md

    - Another file in `modules/FPGA/Xilinx/timing__` to create the clock for FPGA, we don't need to change

-   - The `modules/modules.mk/` to change the top modules.
-   Example: If I want to program FPGA with Data_Receiver is a top module.
-I only change the name of the top module at TOPMODULE and TOPMODULE_CHECK variable and also delete the fullAdder.v at MODULESTOP_SRC variable because, in the Data_Receiver, I don't use the alu module.
+- The `target.mk`to change the name of the modules at the TOPMODULES and TOPMODULES_SIMU variables in this file.
+With TOPMODULES variable is a module we want to test such as: encap, decap, joint_design,...
+And the TOPMODULES_SIMU variable is a module at the testbench folder of each module.
+In the project, the TOPMODULES_SIMU is a top-module.